Does My Health Insurance Cover Ketamine Therapy

 Want to Know The Secret to Getting Health Insurance to Cover Ketamine Therapy?

 Ketamine remains ‘off-label’, meaning private insurance and Medicare/Medicaid will most likely not approve infusion therapy sessions.
 However, Spravato, launched in 2019, is currently covered by every major insurance provider in-network.
 Spravato is an adults-only prescription medication used to treat depression that isn’t improving with the help of antidepressants.
-Spravato contains the drug esketamine, a more powerful derivative of ketamine which comes in the form of a nasal spray.
+Spravato contains the drug esketamine, a more powerful derivative of ketamine that comes as a nasal spray.
 Esketamine is more intense than standard ketamine, so it can be offered in lower amounts and may have lesser side effects.
-You must take this treatment under the supervision of a health care provider.
+You must take this treatment under the supervision of a healthcare provider.

 How Much Do Ketamine Treatments Cost?